giacomotrinca/MagicDatabase/README.md

 If you prefer, I can add a containerized/flatpak build to make distribution easier — tell me which you prefer.

+CI artifacts: the GitHub Actions workflow builds the binary on Ubuntu and uploads both a tar.gz and the raw `magicdb` binary as artifacts, along with SHA-256 checksum files for integrity verification.
+You can download them from the Actions run page (Artifacts section).

 ---

 ## 📖 How to Use (Short)